 Our experienced mentors are able to offer feedback and advice on the fine detail of your work as well as the bigger picture of your life as a writer.
 They each specialise in particular forms of writing – find out more and book your session(s) below.

-Each mentoring slot runs for 60 minutes and currently takes place online (no face-to-face sessions).
+Each mentoring slot runs for 60 minutes.
 Any work submitted must be done so digitally – hard copies by post cannot be accepted.

-Sessions are £55.00 each.
-Book three sessions with the same mentor together to receive a 10% discount – discount will be automatically added to your basket or call 01603 877177 to arrange.
+Book three sessions with the same mentor together in a single transaction to receive a 10% discount – discount will be automatically added to your basket or call 01603 877177 to arrange.